Severson-Group/AMDS/Motherboard/docs/README.md

 ## Features

+- This board is used as an interface between sensor daughter cards and other external controller
 - Can connect up to 8 daughter cards
-- Robust communication interface using differential IO
-- Powerful STM32F7 MCU
+- Powerful STM32F7 MCU which communicates with external controller and the daughter cards
+- Robust differential IO communication is used to transmit sensor data to the external controller
 - High throughput of up to 1 MSPS (depending on ADC device on daughter cards)

 ## Block Diagram and SPI Connection Configuration